When the future is uncertain, be prepared for anything

 Use the same vocabulary that you see in the job advert and on the company website.
 That's not to say you should copy and paste whole chunks of text verbatim, but if they're looking for someone with experience in hotels and restaurants, then make sure you include those two words – don't just say you have experience in hospitality.
 The same goes for the company ethos or values – try to include examples of when you've exhibited those behaviours and echo the language as far as is appropriate.
 When competition is high, you can give yourself an advantage by showing how you will fit into the company and align with their precise requirements.

-Whatever happens to the economy, following these steps will help you be equipped with a strong CV to assure your next career move and position you head-and-shoulders above other candidates.
+As the economy faces a downturn, following these steps will help you to prepare a strong CV that assures your next career move and positions you head-and-shoulders above other candidates.
 Good luck in your job search!

 No matter the state of the economy, the state of your CV should always be strong.
-Submit for a free CV evaluation and we'll tell you if your CV is recession-ready.
+Submit yours for a free CV review and we'll tell you if your CV is recession-ready.